Siequnu/workUp/readme.txt

 	- Student log-in feature where they can access information on their uploads
 	- Log to track which files were delivered for peer review to which students

-workUp has the following dependencies:
+workUp has the following main dependencies:
 -python >= 2.7
+-libapache2-mod-wsgi
+-python-dev
 -pip:
 	Flask
 	flask_httpauth		authentication handler